taitulism/cwd/README.md

 ------------------------------------------------------------
 ### **.spawn(** cmd, [args, [options] ] **)**
 ------------------------------------------------------------
-Runs a command and returns a child process with some extra events.
+Runs a command and returns a child process.

 > It is highly recommended to handle errors:
 ```js